emilyastranova/proxmox-auto-install-script/README.md

 ## Author

-This Proxmox Auto-Install Script is maintained by [Tyler Harrison](https://github.com/tyleraharrison).
+This Proxmox Auto-Install Script is maintained by [Emily Astranova](https://github.com/emilyastranova).

 ## Acknowledgments